 Pacific Ridge has performed prospecting, geological mapping and rock and soil sampling on the property.
 Soil sampling in 2017 identified a multi-element soil anomaly known as the NW Ridge Anomaly.
 This approximately 2 km wide by 750 m wide anomaly is defined by strong pathfinder element response, especially arsenic, antimony, and mercury.
 It is located on the western edge of the property and adjoins a cluster of strongly anomalous gold and very strongly anomalous lead values found on the Eureka property.
 Stream sediment samples from creeks draining the NW Ridge Anomaly have returned values ranging from 360 ppb to 2,190 ppb Au.
 No drilling is recorded on the property.

-Planned work in 2018 will include detailed surface exploration, with a focus on the NW Ridge Anomaly, which could comprise prospecting, geological mapping, soil sampling and silt sampling.
+Planned work will include detailed surface exploration, with a focus on the NW Ridge Anomaly, which could comprise prospecting, geological mapping, soil sampling and silt sampling.
 If results warrant, this work should be followed by trenching and ultimately, drilling.”